niplav/site/inadequacies.md

 			* Any costs from increased numbers of crashes.
 			* Increased crash probabilities from higher cognitive load.
 		* Further relevant numbers
-			* It seems like automatic cars [are now *more* fuel efficient than manual ones](https://20somethingfinance.com/manual-transmission-savings/), at ~\$60 per 1000 kilometers.<!--TODO: maybe use http://www.fueleconomy. gov/ -->
+			* It seems like automatic cars [are now *more* fuel efficient than manual ones](https://20somethingfinance.com/manual-transmission-savings/), at ~\$60 per 1000 kilometers.<!--TODO: maybe use http://www.fueleconomy.gov/ -->
 			* On the other hand, automatic gearshifting mechanisms [are far more expensive to repair](https://www.fbfs.com/learning-center/automatic-vs-manual-cars-costs-to-consider), at a cost of ~\\$2k-\\$4k, whereas manual transmission replacement costs ~\\$1.5k-\\$3k.
 			* Additionally, [this page](https://20somethingfinance.com/manual-transmission-savings/) states that manual cars are still ~\\$1k cheaper than automatic ones.
 			* The world produces about [100 mio. cars per year](https://en.wikipedia.org/wiki/Car_production#World_motor_vehicle_production).
-* Non-velcro shoes.
 * Courses at university are not 3blue1brown + Q&A + extensive quizzes (or automated tutoring à la DARPA).
 * TSA security theater.
 * A lot of terminology in mathematics, for example using "numerator"/"denominator" instead of "upper number"/"lower number" when talking about [fractions](https://en.wikipedia.org/wiki/Fraction) (which would be vastly easier to understand/remember *and* in one case even has fewer syllables).